TechTucson/TC2-BBS-mesh/ENHANCEMENT-DICTIONARY.md

             menu_str += "[D]efine\n"
    ```
      - This allows the Menu item *D* to be added to the Menus.
-- Now we'll need to create our own function to do what we want it to do.
+- Now we'll need to create our two new functions to do what we want it to do.
+One wil lhandle the actual message and the other will handle the steps within the message.
   ````
   def handle_channel_dictionary_command(sender_id, interface):
       response = "📚 DICTIONARY📚 Press P to send word"